openstack-archive/sahara/doc/source/overview.rst

 ----------------------

 The Swift service is a standard object storage in OpenStack environment, analog of Amazon S3.
 As a rule it is deployed on bare metal machines.
 It is natural to expect Hadoop on OpenStack to process data stored there.
-There are a couple of enhancements on the way which can help there.

-First, a FileSystem implementation for Swift: `HADOOP-8545 <https://issues.apache.org/jira/browse/HADOOP-8545>`_.
-With that thing in place, Hadoop jobs can work with Swift as naturally as with HDFS.
+And it is so.

-On the Swift side, we have the change request: `Change I6b1ba25b <https://review.openstack.org/#/c/21015/>`_ (merged).
-It implements the ability to list endpoints for an object, account or container, to make it possible to integrate swift with software that relies on data locality information to avoid network overhead.
+With a FileSystem implementation for Swift `HADOOP-8545 <https://issues.apache.org/jira/browse/HADOOP-8545>`_ and `Change I6b1ba25b <https://review.openstack.org/#/c/21015/>`_ which implements the ability to list endpoints for an an object, account or container, to make it possible to integrate swift with software that relies on data locality information to avoid network overhead.

 To get more information on how to enable Swift support see :doc:`userdoc/hadoop-swift`.